emesday/tensorflow-scala/README.md

-# Java binding of TensorFlow
+# Scala binding of TensorFlow

 ## Build